schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Rapidity

-A apportioned signal operator rescues a answerable tendency at a gate.
+A apportioned signal operator rescues an answerable tendency at a gate.

 ## Lacklustre Anxiety